How to Pressure Can Chicken Meat: An Illustrated Guide

 And later on, when you are forced into multitasking while juggling work, home, and food—maybe even homesteading—you'll thank yourself for taking advantage of a day here and there to can meat.

-Canned Chicken With Orange Juice, Vegetables, and Rice
+Canned Chicken Breasts With Orange Juice, Vegetables, and Rice

-Several Kinds of Home-Canned Meats, With Ideas for Using in Recipes
+Several Kinds of Home-Canned Meats With Recipe Ideas

 Storing Home-Canned Products

 Home-canned products like cool—but not cold—environments, with even temperatures.
 An underground cellar or unheated basement is ideal.
 Any severe temperature change in the atmosphere will cause the pressure in the jars to change, and may make them come unsealed.
 If this happens, you will have spoiled food in your storage.

 It is a good idea to check your jars periodically, even if you have no serious doubts about their environment.